chrisguest75/devcontainer_examples/09_docker_compose/README.md

 # README

-Demonstrate a simple typescript application
+Demonstrate using `docker compose` inside a devcontainer.

 Demonstrates: